Raku/doc/README.md

 **Note**: Please note that, due to changes in the parsing of Pod6, this will fail in versions of Raku older than 2018.06.
 Please upgrade to that version, or install using `--force`.

-## Use p6doc

-With a Rakudo `rakudo` executable in the `PATH`, try:

-    $ ./bin/p6doc Str

-to see the documentation for class `Str`, or:

-    $ ./bin/p6doc Str.split

-to see the documentation for method `split` in class `Str`.
-You can skip the `./bin` part if you have installed it via `zef`.
-You can also do:

-    $ p6doc -f slurp

-to browse the documentation of standard functions (which, in this particular case, will actually return multiple matches, which you can check individually).
-Depending on your disk speed and Rakudo version, it might take a while.

 -------